-Daylight savings time starts on Sunday, March 14 and that means RTs and everyone else will be losing a precious hour of sleep.
-The National Sleep Foundation uses this annual rite of passage to draw attention to sleep-related issues through its Sleep Awareness Week.
+Daylight savings time starts on Sunday, March 13 and that means RTs and everyone else will be losing a precious hour of sleep.
+The National Sleep Foundation uses this annual rite of passage to draw attention to sleep-related issues through its National Sleep Foundation’s Sleep Awareness Week®.

 AARC Resources for the Sleep RT